Christine Darby // Published: June 2024 // Updated: August 2024

 Image credit: Google

-A well-crafted meta description can positively impact a page’s click-through rate (CTR), but it’s important to understand that Google primarily uses page content to automatically generate snippets for search results.
-They “sometimes” use a <meta name="description"> tag if it is more appropriate, but this is not guaranteed.
+A well-crafted meta description can positively impact a page’s click-through rate (CTR), which can signal to search engines that your content is valuable, but it’s important to understand that Google primarily uses page content to automatically generate snippets for search results.
+These days, they “occasionally” use a <meta name="description"> tag if it is more appropriate, but this is not guaranteed.

 Schema Markup (Structured Data)

 • Myths: (1) Schema markup boosts rankings.
-OR (2) Structured data will always generate rich results.
+OR (2) Structured data always generates rich results.

 • Reality: Structured data does not directly affect search engine rankings, but it can help make your content more noticeable and attractive in search engine results.
-By providing structured data that search engines can easily understand, schema can enable rich results.
-These might include star ratings, images, prices, and other extra information directly in the search results.
-These enhancements can make your listing stand out and potentially improve click-through rates (CTR).
+Structured data can enable rich results such as star ratings, images, prices, and other extra information directly in the search results.
+These enhancements can make listings stand out and potentially improve click-through rates (CTR).

-Regarding rich results, Google points out that “using structured data enables a feature to be present, it does not guarantee that it will be present.”
+Regarding rich results, Google only supports rich results for certain types of markup and they point out that “using structured data enables a feature to be present, it does not guarantee that it will be present.”

 SEO Maintenance